John Stanley Purvis: Archivist and historian

 Purvis was the first director of the Borthwick Institute for Archives in York, appointed to the role in 1953 and serving until his death in 1963.
-Prior to this (in 1939), he was an archivist for the diocese of York and had also, in 1949, worked on plans to rehouse the diocesan archive in a new library.
+Before this (in 1939), he was an archivist for the Diocese of York and had also, in 1949, worked on plans to rehouse the diocesan archive in a new library.
 Together, with Oliver Sheldon, Purvis was able to use the archive as a foundation for a new historical institute, what became known as the Borthwick Institute.
 After his death he was succeeded as Director of the Borthwick Institute by Norah Gurney.

 As a historical researcher, Purvis worked extensively on ecclesiastical subjects as well as the contents of the Borthwick's archives.
 He wrote the first modern script of the York Mystery Plays (published in 1951).